altunixon/wips/lns/altina_ln/ASP-125-Side_Story_part_1_The_Black_Knight_and_the_Abandoned_Fort.md

 "I-It’s impossible to complete the administrative works like this… Ah, you’re lying to me again!?
 I won’t be tricked by you!
 Don’t look down on me just because I’m from a backwater city!"<br/>
 Marion pouted and walked away.<br/>
 Jerome brought the soup to his mouth.<br/>
-It would be great if they could prepare the provisions… He needed to relay the situation here to Regis.
+It would be great if they could prepare the provisions…<br/>
+He needed to relay the situation here to Regis.
 So he needed to write a letter.
 It wasn’t until the extent of that Princess, but Jerome hated writing.<br/>
 He clicked his tongue.<br/>
 And felt unmotivated.<br/>
-Previous Chapter | Main Page | Next Chapter
+Previous Chapter | Main Page | Next Chapter<br/>